Raffaello/scala-sudoku/README.md

 #### Convert back from DLX solution to the grid

-The unique solution is composed by 81 elements, each of them is compose by 4 values representing the row of those 4 columns:
+The unique solution is composed by 81 elements, each of them is composed by 4 values representing the row of those 4 columns:

-give them ordered the first value represent the cell constraints from which it would be simple recovering the row and column value of the grid just by doing an integer division and getting the rest.
+give them in ascending order, the first value represent the cell constraints from which would be simple recovering the row and column value of the grid just by doing an integer division and getting the remainder.

-the value at that point can be retrieved by one of the other 3 values.
+the value at that point can be retrieved by one of the other 3 values by inverting their position.

-For consistency it is enforce a check among the value returned.
+For consistency it is enforced a check among the value returned.

 ### JVM tuning